ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-gui.rst

 .. image:: ../../../images/can_uavcan_gui_upd.png

 The following pop up window will appear.
 Click on update firmware and select the correct file for the node connected.

+.. note:: If you have trouble updating firmware, trying renaming the firmware filename to something very short, such as "a.bin".
+Longer filenames sometimes have difficulty loading.

 .. image:: ../../../images/can_uavcan_gui_pop.png